Authors:

 | Volume 70, Issue 5

-Along with Alfred P. Sloan, president and chairman of the board of General Motors, Peter Drucker, theorist and lifelong student of the science and art of management, extolled Marshall as an exemplar of its most successful practices.
-He was, in short, an austere prince of the Industrial Age.
+Peter Drucker, theorist and lifelong student of the science and art of management, extolled George Marshall as an exemplar of its most successful practices along with Alfred P. Sloan, president and chairman of the board of General Motors.
+Marshall was, he felt, an austere prince of the Industrial Age.
 Like Sloan, Marshall was responsible for the transformation and extraordinary growth of his organization.
 How he effected that transformation and oversaw that growth, and how the American army fulfilled the purposes for which he was preparing it, constitutes an unexampled testimony to Marshall’s leadership.